-Pierre-Jean Benghozi Adviser for Certifications and Digital, Research Director CNRS (France), Professor at École Polytechnique (Paris) and the University of Geneva Jacques Hallak Adviser for International Organizations, International Consultant, Paris, France Hervé Maisonneuve Adviser for Publishers, Scientific Writing Consultant, former Associate Professor of Public Health, Paris, France Marie-Avril Roux Legal Adviser, IP/IT Certified Lawyer, Member of the Paris and Berlin Bar Jean Baptiste Soufron Legal Adviser, Lawyer, former Secretary General of the Conseil national du numérique (CNNum), Paris, France
+Pierre-Jean Benghozi Adviser for Certifications and Digital, Research Director CNRS (France), Professor at École Polytechnique, Paris, France Jacques Hallak Adviser for International Organizations, International Consultant, Paris, France Hervé Maisonneuve Adviser for Publishers, Scientific Writing Consultant, former Associate Professor of Public Health, Paris, France Marie-Avril Roux Legal Adviser, IP/IT Certified Lawyer, Member of the Paris and Berlin Bar Jean-Baptiste Soufron Legal Adviser, Lawyer, former Secretary General of the Conseil national du numérique (CNNum), Paris, France

 The Role of IRAFPA Advisers

 To address questions related to their area of expertise.

 To take part in all collective decisions of the Institute.